Sinbadsoft/Chirper/README.md

 * Roadmap
 - mimic twitter's layout for showing Tweets
+- stay up to date on Twitter Bootstrap
+- if not already, deploy somewhere publicly
+- add unit tests
+- use an IoC container
-- assign a permalink to each Chrip
+- show assigned permalink to each Chirp
 - allow one user to directly send a private Chirp to another user
 - ReChirp
 - show chirps using relative time